rangeengine/Range-Engine-Docs/source/api/Range.logic.rst

    Gets the key used to exit the game engine

-   :return: The key (defaults to :mod:`bge.events.ESCKEY`)
+   :return: The key (defaults to :mod:`Range.events.ESCKEY`)
    :rtype: int

 .. function:: setExitKey(key)

    Sets the key used to exit the game engine

-   :arg key: A key constant from :mod:`bge.events`
+   :arg key: A key constant from :mod:`Range.events`
    :type key: int

 .. function:: NextFrame()